BPD (Borderline Personality Disorder)

 What is BPD?

-BPD stands for Borderline Personality Disorder.
-It’s type a personality disorder that can cause someone to “struggle with processing emotions”, says Laura Peter, the Head of Advice at Rethink Mental Illness.
+BPD, meaning Borderline Personality Disorder, is a type A personality disorder that can cause someone to “struggle with processing emotions”, says Laura Peter, the Head of Advice at Rethink Mental Illness.
+It’s more common than you might think, if you’re wondering if you have BPD, we’ll take a look at the symptoms in a moment.

 “Around one in every hundred people have this illness,” says Laura.
 “Whilst it affects men and women equally, women are more likely to receive a formal diagnosis, possibly because they are more likely to seek help.”